awslabs/Agent-EvalKit/README.md

 cp -r /path/to/your/agent-folder .
 # This ensures reliable path resolution and artifact management throughout the evaluation process

-# Start Claude Code and connect to Context7 MCP
+# Start your AI assistant (example shown for Claude Code)
 claude
 # When prompted, agree to use Context7 MCP for documentation access
-# Type / to see available commands
+# Type /evalkit to see available commands

+# Note: For Kilo Code and Kiro CLI, detailed setup instructions will be shown
+# in the terminal after running 'evalkit init my-agent-evaluation'
 ```

 ### 3. Evaluate Your Agent